nrinaudo/nrinaudo.github.com/_articles/pl/bindings.md

 And having laid all this groundwork, we can now tackle the more interesting problem of interpreting `Var` and `Let`.

 Let's start with `Var`.
-That's almost trivial: we need to lookup a given binding in our environment, which is exactly what `lookup` does:
+That's almost trivial: we need to lookup the value a name is bound to in our environment, which is exactly what `lookup` does:

 ```scala
 def interpret(expr: Expr, env: Env): Value = expr matcha